bestproject/wordpress-framework/README.md

     require_once __DIR__.'/vendor/bestproject/wordpress-framework/_autoload.php';

 ## Theme
-This class is used to register basic info about theme like features and Sidebars.
+This class is used to register basic info about theme like features and sidebars.

 ## Sidebar
 This class takes care of registering each of the custom sidebars and is passed to the `Theme` construct method.